LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

 The first line of your CSV has to include the field headers described below, in the same order, with each separated by a comma.
 Subsequent lines in the file should contain data for your content using those same fields in that exact same order.
 Here's a description of each field:

-* **Item ID** (mandatory) – the predefined content      identifier.
+* **Item ID** (mandatory) – the Predefined Content      identifier.
 If you have different translations for the same predefined      content, it will be presented in different lines with the same Item ID.
-* **Language ID** (mandatory) – a language into which the      predefined content is translated.
+* **Language ID** (mandatory) – a language into which the      Predefined Content is translated.
 The expected value is a language code,      for example: en-UK for British English.
 * **Title ID** (mandatory) – the Predefined content      name/title.
 This string is limited to 75 characters.
-* **Text ID** (mandatory) – the predefined content in the      language noted in the “Language” field.
+* **Text ID** (mandatory) – the Predefined Content in the      language noted in the “Language” field.
 This string is limited to 8000      characters.
 * **Categories** (an optional value) – a categorization of the      predefined content, for example, all welcome messages will be grouped      under the “Greetings” category.
 This field can contain multiple categories      separated by semicolons.
-* **Status ID** (mandatory) – The predefined status indicates      whether the predefined content is available for use.
+* **Status ID** (mandatory) – The predefined status indicates      whether the Predefined Content is available for use.
 The expected values      are:
   * Active
   * Inactive
 * **Hot Key Letter** (an optional value) – a letter (a-z) that, combined      with the “Hot Key Number”, is a shortcut to the predefined content.
 * **Hot Key Number** (an optional value) – a number (0-9) that, combined      with the “Hot Key Letter”, is a shortcut to the predefined content.
-* **Skills** (mandatory) – the list of skills that are associated      with the predefined content item.
-Only predefined content that is      associated with the current engagement's skill will be displayed in the      Agent Workspace.
+* **Skills** (mandatory) – the list of skills that are associated      with the Predefined Content item.
+Only Predefined Content that is      associated with the current engagement's skill will be displayed in the      Agent Workspace.
 This field can contain multiple skills separated by semicolons.
-* **LOBs** (Lines of Business - an      optional value) – the list of Lines of Business that were associated with the      predefined content item.
+* **LOBs** (Lines of Business - an      optional value) – the list of Lines of Business that were associated with the      Predefined Content item.
 This field can contain multiple LOBs separated by      semicolons.

 ![](/img/importing-predefined-content-1b.png)